sergmain/metaheuristic-docs/p/snippet.md

 ### Configuration

-To upload snippet to Launchpad, the Snippet have to configured with snippet.yaml file
+To upload snippet to Launchpad, the Snippet have to be configured with snippet.yaml file

 snippet.yaml for the case with external .py file: